Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 Ocean freight refers to the transport of large quantities of products via ocean vessels.
 Over 80% of global trade transits via sea.
-The start of Cargo shipped from export ports received by the ocean freight company you've chosen, marking the beginning of ocean freight transportation.
-Then, it then readied for vessel loading.
+The start of cargo shipping from exporting ports receiving marks the beginning of ocean freight transportation.
+Then for vessel loading, on ocean transit and receiving at a port in Canada.

 Ocean freight is in increments of 20-foot containers, known as twenty-foot equivalent units (TEUs).
 Standard containers are typically twenty- or 40-foot in length.